 Wood Smoke Stories

-Polluted air in Humboldt County, California
+Polluted air in Humboldt County

 There’s a widespread popular belief here in Humboldt County, California, that because this is a rural area, we have good air quality.
 But we don’t.
 Wood burning is rampant here, and many neighborhoods have unhealthy air quality as a result.